Bishop of Selby

 The Bishop of Selby is an episcopal title used by a suffragan bishop of the Church of England Diocese of York, in the Province of York, England.
 The title refers to the town of Selby in North Yorkshire; the See was erected under the Suffragans Nomination Act 1888 by Order in Council dated 20 December 1938.
 The Bishop of Selby has episcopal oversight of the Archdeaconry of York.

-On 3 July 2014, John Thomson was consecrated Bishop suffragan of Selby at York Minster.
+On 3 July 2014, John Thomson was consecrated Bishop suffragan of Selby at York Minster; he retired in 2024.
+In July 2024, Flora Winfield was announced as the next Bishop of Selby; she was consecrated in October 2024.